Divyanshu-RS/Task-Aura-To-Do-List/README.md

  2. Wait for the application to start listening
  3. Clearly state your task, due date and priority.

-Example prompt for adding task using voice command :
+- Example prompt for adding task using voice command :
- "Add asignment due date 2nd December priority High" Example prompt for editing tasks :
+ "Add asignment due date 2nd December priority High"
+- Example prompt for editing tasks :
- "Edit task assignment to D "(will change the task title from assignment to D)" Example prompt for deketing a task :
+ "Edit task assignment to D "(will change the task title from assignment to D) -Example prompt for deketing a task :
  "Delete task assignment"